 The hike will take up the majority of your day, because it’s about 17 miles round trip and moderately difficult (maybe a bit more than moderate in some parts).
 Because it’s so long, many visitors break it up in two days and camp in one of the designated campsites along the way.
 It’s considered bad etiquette to camp out more than one day, due to the demand for the camp spots.

-This trail, in the Maroon Bells-Snowmass Wilderness, is pretty busy (and growing in popularity), due to the views and hot spring novelty, so visit during the slower weekdays.
+This trail, in the Maroon Bells-Snowmass Wilderness, is pretty busy (and growing in popularity; officials say it's the busiest trail in the area), due to the views and hot spring novelty, so visit during the slower weekdays.

 04 of 05

 If you’re looking to cross another "fourteener" off your bucket list, make it Mount Elbert.
 This is the highest point in Colorado.
 It’s not only the state’s highest mountain, but it’s also the second-highest peak in the lower 48 states.

 Hike (climb) Mount Elbert for bragging rights.
 You’ll be surprised to know it’s not as tough as it sounds.
 In fact, you’ll regularly see school field trips scheduled here.
 If you’re in good shape and you plan wisely (i.e. are acclimated to the high altitude), you can likely conquer Elbert’s 14,433 feet.
 It’s not easy, but it’s not as extreme as some of the other "fourteeners".
 Still, take precautions, especially making sure to be down before the afternoon storms roll in around noon and lightning is a danger.

 Five different routes will get you up top, past the treeline.
 The views at the top are otherworldly.
 Mount Elbert is not far from the small, Victorian town of Leadville.Continue to 5 of 5 below.